evfeal/evanalvarez.xyz/README.md

 # evanalvarez.xyz
-My personal website, written in css and html
+This is my personal website, it's written in svelte.js, and the UI library is DaisyUI

-as of right now this is just the initial commit, its gonna get better, i promise (:
+it's not finished right now, but this is the rough start!